hofstadter-io/hof-docs/content/getting-started/next-steps.md

 ---
 title: "Next Steps"
 description: "Next steps to get started with hof"
-brief: "to get started with hof"
+brief: "to learn and use hof"
-weight: 10
+weight: 100
 ---

 {{<lead>}}